-The School Nurse Office is located on the lower level of the Faith Hallway.
+The School Nurse Office is located on the lower level of the Faith Hallway and adjacent to the elementary cafeteria.
 Office hours are 8:00-3:30.
 When away from the office serving students, the elementary and secondary offices may page the nurse.
 At times, the staff nurse may have to be away from campus.
 If available, a substitute nurse will be assigned.
 If a substitute is not available, basic health needs and medications will be coordinated through the school offices.
 In case of emergencies, it is our goal to provide basic first responder care until community emergency medical personnel and/or parents assume responsibility.

-For comprehensive health services information, see HEALTH SERVICES MANUAL at shilohsaints.org.
+For comprehensive health services information, see the health services manual at shilohsaints.org.